Tyreek Hill Player Prop Bets for NFL Week 13 | Kansas City vs. Denver 12/5/2021

 Season Stats

-- Hill has been targeted 122 times and has 84 catches, leading the Chiefs with 932 receiving yards (84.7 ypg) plus eight touchdowns.
+- Hill's 932 receiving yards (84.7 per game) are the best mark amongst the Chiefs.
+He's been targeted 122 times, and has 84 catches and eight touchdowns.

-- Hill has been the target of 122 of his team's 466 passing attempts this season, or 26.2% of the target share.
+- So far this season, 26.2% of the 466 passes thrown by his team have gone Hill's way.

-- Hill (14 red zone targets) has been the recipient of 22.6% of his team's 62 red zone pass attempts.
+- With 14 targets in the red zone this season, Hill has been on the receiving end of 22.6% of his team's 62 red zone pass attempts.

-- The Chiefs have run 63.3% passing plays and 36.7% rushing plays this season.
-They rank 12th in the NFL in scoring.
+- The Chiefs have thrown the ball in 63.3% of their plays from scrimmage this year while staying on the ground 36.7% of the time.
+This offensive attack ranks 12th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Broncos.